EpicBart02/EpicBart02/README.md

 ## Hello!
 My name is Abdulrahman Racheed (EpicBart02) and welcome to my GitHub!
 ### Currenty studying computer science with specialization in software development.

-- 🔭 I’m currently working on getting my bachelors degree.
+- 🔭 I’m currently working on getting my bachelors degree in computer science with specialisation in sofware development.
-- 🌱 I’m currently learning Assembly.
+- 🌱 I’m currently learning Software Design.
 - 🤔 I’m planning on learning C++ and Typescript.
 - 📫 How to reach me: abdulracheed02@gmail.com